RoBOPPics/BB/_pages/app-man-shotDesigner.md

 ## Predictability

 The Predictability tab provides two important ways you can make your pattern less predicatable.
-Both of these are more advanced and are illustrated in the Tutorial section and shown in the Demo Video that is coming in Spring of 2022.
+Both of these are more advanced and are demonstrated in detail in the Demo Video that is coming in Spring of 2022.

 ![Playlist Image](../assets/images/ShotPredictability.jpg){: width="300" .align-center }